bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     SELECT DISTINCT utm_campaign, utm_source
     FROM page_visits;

 2.What pages are on the CoolTShirts website?

 Find the distinct values of the page_name column.

     SELECT DISTINCT page_name
     FROM page_visits;

 3.How many first touches is each campaign responsible for?

-You’ll need to use the first-touch query from the lesson (also provided in the hint below).
-Group by campaign and count the number of first touches for each.

     WITH first_touch AS (
         SELECT user_id,